highlevellogic/achieve/README.md

 # achieve
 Achieve is a modern HTTP server  that runs on Node.js and uses JavaScript Servlets to initiate back end processing.
+It is available via npm.
 <h1>Achieve Node.js Server with JavaScript Servlets</h1>
 <p><span style="font-family:'Merienda';font-size:125%;font-weight:bold;color:rgb(46, 190, 43);">Achieve</span> is a modern HTTP server
-that runs on Node.js and uses JavaScript Servlets to initiate back end processing.<p>
+that runs on Node.js and uses JavaScript Servlets to initiate back end processing.
+It is available via npm.<p>
 <p>For a more detailed quick start tutorial, <a href="" target="http://hll.nu/achieve/">click here</a></p>
 <h2>Features Summary</h2>
 <h3>Regular HTTP features:</h3>